-It is a great documentation and research based challenge to determine the extent and consequences of plastic pollution.
-Plastic Change leads the way to solve this challenge with a serious of projects, among others the project MEGA DATA on Plastic in the Ocean.
+It is a great documentation and research-based challenge to determine the extent and consequences of plastic pollution.
+Plastic Change leads the way to solve this challenge with a series of projects.

 The list of sources of plastic in the oceans is long.
 There are analyses of how much the individual countries contributes with, and there are analyses of how much plastic wrapping that is recycled, incinerated, deposited ashore and ends up in the oceans.

-Plastic garbage ends up in the oceans via different routes.
-The UN Environmental programme UNEP estimates, that globally 80% of the garbage that ends up in the oceans comes from land-based activities, including:
+Plastic garbage ends up in the oceans via many different routes.
+The UN Environmental Programme UNEP estimates, that globally around 80% of the garbage that ends up in the oceans comes from land-based activities, including:

 The remaining 20% comes from activities on water, including: